All Episodes

 Well, I have zero doubt that there's a problem at the border.

-Obama saw the problem, Bush saw the problem, Trump has seen the problem.
+Trump has seen the problem.

-Unlike the other two presidents, uh, he is going to use the military in a proper way to put up barriers where it makes sense.
+Unlike the other two presidents, he is going to use the military in a proper way to put up barriers where it makes sense.

-As to Donald Trump the president, I did not vote for him.
+As to Donald Trump, the president, I did not vote for him.

-I'm very pleased with his president.
+I'm very pleased with his presidency.

 Well, wait a minute.